sebawita/tour-of-heroes-migration/migration.md

-<h1>NativeScript Tour of Heroes tutorial</h1>
+<h1>NativeScript Tour of Heroes migration</h1>

-> Welcome to the NativeScript Tour of Heroes tutorial!
-You will learn how to extend your web Angular applications with mobile applications for Android and iOS.
+> Welcome to the NativeScript Tour of Heroes migration tutorial!
+You will learn how to extend your web Angular projects with mobile applications for Android and iOS.

 # Preparation

 ## NativeScript setup

-For the purposes of this tutorial you will need the NativeScript CLI and a physical Android or iOS device.
+For completing the tutorial you will need the NativeScript CLI and a physical Android or iOS device.

 1. To install the NativeScript CLI, run the following command: